Elon Musk’s SpaceX wins contract to develop spacecraft to land astronauts on the moon

 NASA had originally chosen all three companies for the initial phase of the contract, and was expected to choose two of them to build the lunar lander.
 In other major programs, NASA has chosen multiple providers to foster competition and to ensure it has redundancy in case one can’t deliver.

-But in choosing SpaceX alone, it sent a message that it fully trusts the growing company to fly its astronauts for its signature human exploration program — the Artemis program, a campaign to return astronauts to the moon for the first time since 1972.
-NASA is set to make the official announcement at 4 p.m., according to a person with knowledge but not authorized to speak publicly on the matter.
+But in choosing SpaceX alone, it sent a message that it fully trusts the growing company to fly its astronauts for its signature human exploration program — Artemis, a campaign to return astronauts to the moon for the first time since 1972.

+NASA is set to make the official announcement at 4 p.m.
+Eastern, according to a person with knowledge but not authorized to speak publicly on the matter.

 Over the past several years, SpaceX, founded by Musk in 2002 with the goal of eventually flying humans to Mars, has completely upended the space industry, moving through fast, and at times fiery test campaigns that have unsettled traditional industry officials but also ignited new waves of enthusiasm not seen since the early days of the Space Age.